A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-where $\eta$ is the spectral norm of $H$, while $B$, $C$, and $D$ are particular matrices described in the following.
-Given that $U_H$ is unitary, $B$ must be a matrix such that $BB^\dagger = I - HH^\dagger$, where $I$ is the identity matrix.
+where $B$, $C$, and $D$ are particular matrices to be identified, and $\eta$ is the spectral norm of $H$ which is defined to be the largest eigenvalue of the matrix $\sqrt{HH^\dagger}$.
+Given that $U_H$ is defined to be unitary, $B$ must be a matrix such that $BB^\dagger = I - HH^\dagger$\cite{nibbi_block_2024}, where $I$ is the identity matrix.
 Expressing $H$ as the product of a diagonal matrix $D$ and its eigenvector matrices $P$ and $P^\dagger$, we obtain:

 The expression for $BB^\dagger$ may be written in terms of known quantities; therefore, $B$ may be found by evaluating:

 Finally, defining the rectangular matrix $W=\begin{bsmallmatrix} H/\eta \\B \end{bsmallmatrix}$ and performing QR-decomposition allows $W$ to be written as the product of the unitary matrix $Q$, and the rectangular matrix $R$: